KDE/digikam/README.md

 If you are reading this on Github, be aware that this is just a mirror.
 Our real code repository [is located here](https://invent.kde.org/kde/digikam)

-Developers, if you want to contrib, see the online [API documentation here](https://www.digikam.org/api)
+Developers, if you want to contribute, see the online [API documentation here](https://www.digikam.org/api)

 # About